sendgrid/email-templates/dynamic-templates/README.md

+> Dynamic templates is beta functionality, and you may not have access.

 Welcome to dynamic template examples!
 For more information about how to send with a dynamic template, check out [the documentation](https://sendgrid.com/docs/User_Guide/Transactional_Templates/Using_handlebars.html)

 ## Using these examples